 Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
 Rich media can be delivered to all marketing and selling channels, including the web, print material, e-mail campaigns, web portals, desktops, and devices.

 The key Dynamic Media Classic workflow steps are:

-- Upload and manage your assets Upload your media assets to SPS.
+- Upload and manage your assets Upload your media assets to Dynamic Media Classic.
 You can organize, browse, and search for assets on the system.
 You can also apply metadata to assets.
-If you install Adobe Scene7 Publishing System desktop application, you can upload files and folders by dragging them from your desktop to an upload folder.

 - Create rich media Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.
 For more information, see About rich media.

 - Publish and administer Publish assets to the Dynamic Media Classic Saas network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.

 - Serve Deliver media from Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
 Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.

 Single master images and single URL calls

 Dynamic Media Classic is fundamentally different from other systems because you can use Dynamic Media Classic to deliver media dynamically from single master assets and URL calls.